astropy/astropy/docs/development/releasing.rst

 This is the standard release procedure for releasing Astropy (or affiliated packages that use the full bugfix/maintenance branch approach.)

 #.
+If you are about to branch a new major version, first follow the
+   instructions in :ref:`release-procedure-new-major`.

+#.
 Create a GitHub milestone for the next bugfix version, move any remaining
    issues from the version you are about to release, and close the milestone.
    When releasing a major release, close the last milestone on the previous